Shijia-Huang/kitchensink-modernizer/README.md

-# Kitchen Upgrade: Java Code Annotation and Modernization Tool
+# Kitchensink modernizer: Java Code Annotation and Modernization Tool

 This tool allows you to annotate and modernize legacy Java code using the Google Gemini API.
 It supports line-by-line inline comments for explanation, as well as full code modernization (e.g., suggesting migration to Spring Boot).